Resources for Employers

 Best Practices for Encouraging Biking to Work Everyday

-- 2. Get Certified.
+- Get Certified.
 If you want some expert advice on how to prepare your workplace, consider becoming a Certified Bicycle Friendly Workplace – SVBC provides consulting to help companies increase the bike-friendliness of their workplace along with this certification.
-Member organizations City of San Jose, Space Systems/Loral, Webcor, Mattson Technology and SunPower are all Certified Bicycle Friendly Workplaces.
+Member organizations Brocade, City of San Jose, Space Systems/Loral, Mattson Technology, and SunPower are all Certified Bicycle Friendly Workplaces.

-- 7. Offer Bike-Sharing.
+- Offer Bike-Sharing.
 Many companies – Facebook, Google, Lockheed Martin, to name a few – encourage cycling on campus through bike-share systems that allow employees to bike between buildings, making trips fast and easy without cars.
-The Counties of Santa Clara, San Mateo and San Francisco are working on a public bike-share program that would allow companies near certain Caltrain stations, including San Jose Diridon, Mountain View and Palo Alto, to use this convenient option as well.
-For more information about how your company can participate, email firstname.lastname@example.org.
+Additionally, the Counties of Santa Clara, San Mateo and San Francisco have implemented a regional public bike-share program that can also provide a last-mile solution for companies near certain Caltrain stations, including San Jose Diridon, Mountain View and Palo Alto.
+For more information about how your company can participate, email email@example.com.

-- 8. Facilitate Training and Resource Sharing.
+- Facilitate Training and Resource Sharing.
 Offer a bicycle commuter lunchtime workshop to go over safety and commute tips.
-SVBC would be happy to discuss hosting a commuter workshop with you.
+SVBC would be happy to discuss hosting a bicycle commuting workshop with you.

-- 12. Advocate for More and Safer Cycling.
-Some companies like Webcor also engage in bicycle advocacy to foster participation in cycling as well as make our roads safer through more community engagement.
-Specifically, Webcor employs its past Olympians in a ride ambassador program and has “Team Webcor” vehicles that show up at chosen charitable cycling events throughout 2011.
+- Advocate for More and Safer Cycling.
+Some companies, such as SunPower, also engage in bicycle advocacy to foster participation in cycling as well as make our roads safer through more community engagement.
+Specifically, SunPower supports Silicon Valley Bicycle Coalition through its Annual Dinner and has penned a guest editorial in the Mercury News in favor of greater investment in bicycle infrastructure.